 Misusing credit cards can also affect your score under the remaining FICO score components – length of credit history, credit mix and new credit – albeit to a lesser extent.
 For instance, if you apply for too many cards within a short time frame, it could reduce the average age of all your accounts and give lenders the impression you’re on a credit binge, as well as knock your score down with all those hard inquiries.

 But there are other less-obvious card missteps that can do serious damage.
 It’s critical to be aware of them to avoid inadvertently killing your credit score.
 Here are five.

-1. Paying less than
+1. Paying less than the minimum payment

 A typical credit card minimum payment is typically all fees and interest due that month, plus 1 percent of the balance.
 While you may think paying something rather than nothing will keep you out of trouble, paying less than the minimum required payment is just as bad as not paying the bill at all.